luszczynski/docker-images/eap/eap-standalone/README.md

-# EAP Host Controller Docker Image
+# EAP Standalone Docker Image

 EAP Version: 6.3

-JON Version: 3.2

 ## build.sh
-Use to build EAP Domain docker image.
+Use to build EAP Standalone docker image.
 This image is based on centos 6.
 Before building this image, you must download `jboss-eap-6.3.0.zip` and `rhq-enterprise-agent-4.9.0.JON320GA.jar` and put them in software folder.

 ## runBash.sh
-Create a new EAP Host Controller container running /bin/bash
+Create a new EAP Standalone container running /bin/bash

 ## runSSH.sh
 ssh into your running container.